 Animated Hub Image

-The howard and seth thomas street clocks have a controller mounted in the base.
-This control will automatically reset for daylight savings time changes and power failures and kept accurate with a GPS receiver.
+The Howard and Seth Thomas Street Clocks have a controller mounted in the base.
+This control will automatically reset for Daylight Saving Time changes and power failures and kept accurate with a GPS receiver.
 It is listed under UL standard 863.
 It is not necessary to have a large industrial exterior cabinet to house the control.

-Why is the Roman Numeral four represented by IIII rather than IV?
-There does not seemed to be a definitive reason but it is how the dials on tower clocks have been done for centuries.
-Wikipedia has the most readable commentary.
+There does not seemed to be a definitive reason why the number four is represented by IIII rather than IV, but it is how the dials on tower clocks have been done for centuries.

 Our aluminum castings are made here in the New England area at local foundries.
 The foundries use our wooden patterns to make the castings.
 Pictured below is the progression of the process.
 At far left is our original Howard Company wooden pattern used exclusively for the post in Electric Time Company’s Large Howard Replica Post Clocks.
 The photo second from left shows the post as it arrives in our factory from the foundry.
 After going through a number of processes in the factory the finished results are shown on the two photos at right.